velosomarcus/file-server-api/README.md

 ```

 ### Use Case 2
-Download a file manually
+Download a file manually.

-You can use either a *web browser* or a *terminal window* to
+You can use a *web browser* or a *terminal window* to
 download your file stored on the API.

 - Download your file opening a *web browser*: